-Strengths

-- Good idea with demand from teachers for projects and resources in the area of data analysis. - Flu is a good subject because it is familiar and relevant to students. - Very strong initial level of interest from teachers, although this did not translate into uploading data. - Goodwill in feedback from teachers in e-survey. - The expertise and commitment of the project team.

-Opportunities

-- Strengths are still evident: good idea, flu still a good subject. - Project team remain committed and plan to run DMD Flu! again. - Large amount of learning has taken place.
-Now able to be much clearer about the offer to teachers. - Now able to invite teachers earlier with a clear offer. - Planning to have more openness in online engagement, e.g. with lab logs (subject to ethical approval) - Broadening project beyond flu.
+Strengths Weaknesses • Good idea with demand from teachers for projects and resources in the area of data analysis.
+Flu is a good subject because it is familiar and relevant to students.
+Very strong initial level of interest from teachers, although this did not translate into uploading data.
+Goodwill in feedback from teachers in e-survey.
+The expertise and commitment of the • Tension between medical research which is usually anonymous, and public engagement which is about openness.
+E.g. teachers were not able to share lab logs on the website.
+Underestimated the amount of complexity required for the website.
+Late launch, late clarifying the offer to teachers.
+Requires lengthy involvement from teachers.
+Opportunities • Threats • Strengths are still evident: good idea, flu still a good subject.
+Project team remain committed and plan to run DMD Flu! again.
+Large amount of learning has taken place.
+Now able to be much clearer about the offer to teachers.
+Now able to invite teachers earlier with a clear offer.
+Planning to have more openness in online engagement, e.g. with lab logs (subject to ethical approval) Broadening project beyond flu. • Ethics committee may not approve the requested changes.
+Lack of funding/extension - commitment to project is still there but other work will take precedence.
+No flu outbreak again Too little resource to make desired changes to website.
+Not sure that student involvement issue has been fully addressed.

-Weaknesses

-- Tension between medical research which is usually anonymous, and public engagement which is about openness.
-E.g. teachers were not able to share lab logs on the website. - Underestimated the amount of complexity required for the website. - Late launch, late clarifying the offer to teachers. - Requires lengthy involvement from teachers. - Difficult for students to be involved.

-Threats

-- Ethics committee may not approve the requested changes.

-- Lack of funding/extension -

-commitment to project is still there

-but other work will take precedence.

-- No flu outbreak again

-- Too little resource to make desired changes to website.

-- Not sure that student involvement issue has been fully addressed.